 According to research conducted by the National Institute of Health (NIH), the types of injuries that are most likely to have a long-term impact include:

-- Neck injuries, including whiplash, fractures and injuries to the upper spine.
+- Neck injuries, including whiplash, fractures, and injuries to the upper spine.
 These injuries may cause chronic pain and can require months to heal.
 Depending on the extent of the damage, quadriplegia may result.
-This can cause difficulties eating and/or breathing in addition to paralysis.
+This can cause difficulties in eating and/or breathing in addition to paralysis.

 - Back injuries, including spinal cord injuries and other forms of muscle, tendon, and ligament strains.
 Damage to the spinal cord is often irreversible, causing full or partial paralysis below the site of the injury.

 Any of these injuries can result in lasting disability with lifetime consequences, and they are common grounds for long-term disability lawsuits.
 In addition, long-term injury lawsuits may include compensation for scarring and/or disfigurement.
 These injuries can have a tremendous impact on the sufferer’s emotional health and wellbeing.

 According to the NIH, accidental traumatic injuries are also the leading cause of death in the United States for people under the age of 44.
 Long-term personal injuries, such as those caused by car accidents, slip and fall accidents, on-the-job injuries, medical malpractice or product liability cases, can do serious damage to the various body systems, organs, and tissues – damage that can cause wrongful death.

 What Compensation May Be Available for Catastrophic Personal Injuries?

 If you or a loved one sustained a catastrophic injury in an accident, then the best way to get the compensation you deserve may be an injury lawsuit.
 Under the North Carolina Rules of Civil Procedure, your attorney can file a personal injury lawsuit against the person or persons responsible for your injuries.
 Depending on the circumstances, you may seek damages for: